 - When the melted chocolate is cool enough that it will not melt the butter, add it to the mix and blend it in.
 The batter should be smooth.

-- Heat the milk until it is hot — but not so hot that you cannot keep your finger in it.
+- Heat the milk with the water until hot — but not so hot that you cannot keep your finger in it when you test it.
 Set aside.

 - Add the dry ingredients to the mixing bowl and slowly incorporate them just until completely blended.